leiwanglsu/geog4057/Homeworks/Assignment 4 ModelBuilder with ArcGIS.md

 #### Change the parameters

-- Specify the parameters for the Ierature Feature Class tool
+- Specify the parameters for the Iterature Feature Class tool
   >Double-click the Iterate Feature Classes iterator to open the iterator's dialog box

   >For the Workspace or Feature Dataset parameter, browse to the Folders->ParisData